Skip to main content

 What to Gather Before You Start Writing

 Good recommendation letters are rarely written from memory alone.
-Even when you know the person well, you still need the target, the deadline, the submission method, and the kind of evidence that will help most.
+Even if you know the person well, you still need to understand the target, the deadline, the submission process, and the kind of evidence that will be most persuasive.

 Ask for the job description, program details, scholarship brief, internship requirements, or application instructions.
-A letter for a management role does not need the same proof as a letter for an internship, a medical job, or an MBA program.
+A letter for a management role does not need the same proof as one for an internship, a medical job, or an MBA program.

-You can also ask for a current CV or résumé, especially if the candidate is changing direction or applying outside your shared context.
-A focused CV or resume and a tailored cover letter can help you understand what the candidate is trying to prove.
+You can also request a current CV or résumé, especially if the candidate is switching fields or applying outside your shared context.
+A focused CV or resume and a tailored cover letter can help you understand what the candidate is trying to demonstrate.

 • Current CV, résumé, or student profile